Henry Clay Work: Chicago

 Work migrated to Chicago in 1855 to further his trade as a printer.
-In 1859, after Paul Cornell established a new community in the city's south wing, Hyde Park, Work purchased a plot of land from him for $175.
-Roughly a year later, he oversaw the construction of his residence at 5317 Dorchester Avenue, a small, humble cottage "hardly [looking] big enough to house a piano."
-He and his wife, Sarah, devoted themselves to the Chicagoan community, being among the first organizers of the First Presbyterian Church.
-Work even served as township clerk from 1864 to 1866.
-In 1867 he sold the cottage and land and took up a new residence in Philadelphia, later moving to New York City.
+In 1859, after Paul Cornell established the new community of Hyde Park in the city's southern part, Work purchased a plot of land from him for $175.
+(Note: Roughly equating to $7,040 in August 2026) Roughly a year later, he oversaw the construction of his home at 5317 Dorchester Avenue, a small, humble cottage "hardly [looking] big enough to house a piano", in the writer John Drury's view.
+He and his wife Sarah devoted themselves to the Chicagoan community and were among the first organizers of the First Presbyterian Church.
+Work also served as township clerk from 1864 to 1866.
+In 1867, he sold the cottage and land and took up a new residence in Philadelphia, later moving to New York City.

-Pastimes
+Pastimes and singing

-Work indulged himself in mechanical studies and experiments, and during pauses in his musical career, he was devoted "almost exclusively" to them.
-He invented and patented a knitting machine, a walking doll and a rotary engine.
-In 1868 he wrote a once popular seriocomic poem, The Upshot Family.
-Work designed the title pages of his songs.
-While a committed songwriter, he did not delight in singing, declaring: "The man who writes songs doesn't generally feel like singing them."
+Work delighted himself in mechanical studies and experiments, and he filled pauses in his musical career almost wholly by devising mechanical inventions.
+He invented and patented a knitting machine, a walking doll, and a rotary engine.
+In 1868, he wrote a once popular seriocomic poem, The Upshot Family.
+Work often designed the title pages of his songs.

+While a committed songwriter, he once told a reporter: "The man who writes songs doesn't generally feel like singing them."
+However, he made an exception at an annual Grand Army of the Republic encampment in 1883, where he casually sang "Marching Through Georgia" to satisfy the crowd: "I do not sing the Solo well; but I have usually a magnificent chorus, and the auditors seem greatly pleased ...
+[I made] it understood that I do not claim to be a singer, but comply with these requests rather than to appear disobliging."
+From that day on, he felt "compelled to repeat it at almost every social gathering I have attended".